vipenrica/HSI/lecture notes/README.md

 L_04.pptx are the slides of lectures 4 and 5 on the calculation of the bed shear stress, i.e. procedure for sidewall correction and Einstein decomposition

 L_05.pptx are the slides of lecture 6 on the initiation of particle motion

+L_06,pptx are slides on bedload transport and total (bulk) load relations